HelloChatterbox/dev_documentation/docs/using-mycroft-ai/customizations/stt-engine.md

 ### Community Support

-If you are interested in the continued development of the DeepSpeech STT engine, please join our the [DeepSpeech channel on Mycroft Chat](https://chat.mycroft.ai/community/channels/deepspeech-stt).
+If you are interested in the continued development of the DeepSpeech STT engine, please join our the [DeepSpeech channel on Chatterbox Chat](https://chat.chatterbox.ai/community/channels/deepspeech-stt).

 ## Kaldi